Table of Contents

 - Explore different products to see what loan terms may suit your new situation best.

-After organizing your finances, having the property valued, and researching mortgages, you’ll be in a better position to move ahead with the buyout process.
+After organising your finances, having the property valued, and researching mortgages, you’ll be in a better position to move ahead with the buyout process.

 After getting your finances straight and having the property valued, the next big step is negotiating the buyout details with your ex.
-This can be tricky but having some supports in place helps.
+This can be tricky, but having some support in place helps.

 Communicate Openly and Fairly